COVID-19: Latest Canada Immigration News & FAQs

 Frequently Asked Questions

-If you are a fully vaccinated non-essential traveller you are allowed to enter Canada as of September 7, 2021.
+If you are a fully vaccinated non-essential traveller you are allowed to enter Canada.

 To verify if you are allowed to enter Canada at this time, you may use this government tool.